Biak

 Operation KON

-The Japanese high command reacted strongly to the Biak invasion, which threatened to disrupt plans for a decisive battle in the central Pacific (A-Go.)
+The Japanese Navy high command reacted strongly to the Biak invasion, which threatened to disrupt plans for a decisive battle in the central Pacific (A-Go.)
 Ozawa's Mobile Fleet, the main striking power of the Japanese Navy, had already assembled at Tawi Tawi in anticipation of the battle.
 However, the Japanese Army had written off Biak, and the Navy had allocated only the 18 aircraft of 23 Air Flotilla (Ito) at Sorong to repel any attack on Biak.

 The Navy began concentrating its land-based air power in western New Guinea on 28 May 1944, ordering an additional 70 fighters and 20 bombers from Japan and the Marianas to join 23 Air Flotilla.
 Another 20 bombers, 8 reconnaissance aircraft, and 48 fighters were redeployed from the Carolines on 31 May.
 By then orders had been hastily prepared for Operation KON to relieve Biak.